 What Is the Spanish Christmas Lottery or “Loteria de Navidad”?

 The Spanish Christmas Lottery allows you to bet on the official “Loteria de Navidad”, which is an annual lottery draw held on 22 December in Madrid, Spain.
-The lottery (often referred to as El Gordo) is internationally renowned for having the world’s largest total prize fund, with $3 billion awarded to winners in a single day in 2014.
+The lottery (often referred to as El Gordo) is internationally renowned for having the world’s largest total prize fund, with $3 billion awarded to the people of Spain in a single day in 2014.

 What Is El Gordo?

-Why Play the Spanish Christmas Lottery with Lottoland?
+Why Bet on the Spanish Christmas Lottery with Lottoland?

-Playing the Spanish Christmas Lottery with Lottoland holds a number of advantages over buying real physical tickets in Spain:
+Playing the Spanish Christmas Lottery with Lottoland holds a number of advantages over buying real physical tickets from the official lottery in Spain:

-• Play from Australia: Perhaps most importantly, Lottoland provides you with the chance to play the Spanish Christmas Lottery from Australia (excluding South Australia) and you will be entitled to the money from any winning tickets.
+• From Australia: Perhaps most importantly, Lottoland provides you with the chance to bet on the Spanish Christmas Lottery from Australia (excluding South Australia) and you will be entitled to the money from any winning game.
 Usually, You must have Spanish residency to play the official Loteria de Navidad in Spain and if you DO NOT any money you win will be void.
-This is not the case for playing at Lottoland!
+This is not the case when betting with Lottoland!
 All winnings with Lottoland are guaranteed to be paid out!

 Every year Spanish people line the streets at specific kiosks such as the La Bruxia d’Or which has become famous for producing lottery winners.
-Certain number combinations (such as 1,5,6,4,0) that have produced several jackpot wins are also always popular, so much so that superstitious players will travel across the country to get their lucky tickets.
-At Lottoland you don’t have any of the hassle of chasing your lucky numbers – simply buy whatever ticket numbers you would like with just a few clicks to avoid the rush and the queues!
+Certain number combinations (such as 1,5,6,4,0) that have produced several jackpot wins are also always popular, so much so that superstitious players will travel across the country to get their lucky numbers.
+At Lottoland you don’t have any of the hassle of chasing your lucky numbers – simply select whatever number combination you would like!

 What Is the Format of the Loteria de Navidad?

 The Loteria de Navidad draw takes place every year on December 22nd and is usually held in Madrid, Spain.
-Ticket numbers are from a range of 00000 to 99999 but unlike Oz Lotto or EuroMillions, the prizes must be all won and are distributed amongst all the Ticket Numbers sold.
+Numbers are from a range of 00000 to 99999 but unlike Tuesday Lotto or EuroMillions, the prizes must be all won and are distributed amongst all the winning numbers sold.

 A full price ticket costs $349.99 which is why the Loteria de Navidad allows players to buy shares of tickets, and the most common share is a 10th or Décimo.
 The original idea of the Loteria de Navidad was to share the wealth amongst the nation.